JulienRemy/PSyclone/README.md

     - calls to subroutines,
     - (some) unary and binary operations,
 - scalar variables and arguments (no arrays),
-- recording and restoring values from a tape,
 - nested calls to subroutines,
+- simplification of the transformed subroutines as a postprocessing step,
+- in reverse-mode:
     - three different types of reversal schedules,
-- simplification of the adjoint subroutine as a postprocessing step.
+    - recording and restoring values from a tape.

 What has *not* been implemented:
 - functions and programs,